gurhub/surmagic/README.md

 ### Info

 This example uses Xcode Version 11.1 (11A1027) and the Cocoapods.
 CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-Thats why in the script file we're using the workspace instead of the target.
-So, if you have a project without a workspace please update your **xcodebuild** lines in script file with code below:
+That's why in the script file we're using the workspace instead of the target.
+So, if you have a project without a workspace please update your **xcodebuild** lines in the script file with code below:

 ```
 xcodebuild -target "${PROJECT_NAME}"